 Renter shall without limiting its obligations or liabilities under the permit/contract, procure and maintain at its own expense and cost, the insurance policies listed with limits no less than those shown in the respective items, unless the City advises in writing that it has determined that the exposure to liability justifies less limits.
 The insurance policies shall be maintained continuously from commencement of the Agreement until the date of termination of the Agreement or such longer period as may be specified.
+Certificates are to be sent from the agent directly or an email trail proving the source of origin is required.

-- A. Worker's Compensation Insurance covering all employees of the renter engaged in the contract in accordance with the statutory requirements of the province or territory having jurisdiction over such employees; - B. Comprehensive General Liability Insurance providing for an inclusive limit of not less than \$2,000,000.00 for each occurrence or accident; - (i) Providing for all sums which the renter shall become legally obligated to pay for damages because of bodily injury (including death at any time resulting there from) sustained by any person or persons or because of damage to or destruction of property caused by an occurrence or accident arising out of or related to this rental agreement or any operations carried on in connection with this rental Agreement; - Including coverage for Participant Injury, Products/Completed Operations, Blanket Contractual, Contractor's Protective, Personal Injury, Contingent Employer's Liability, Broad Form Property Damage, Tenant's Legal Liability and Non-Owned Automobile Liability; - (iii) Including a Cross Liability clause providing that the inclusion of more than one Insured shall not in any way affect the rights of any other Insured hereunder, in respect to any claim, demand, suit or judgment made against any other Insured. - C. Automobile, Aircraft and Watercraft Liability Insurance covering all motor vehicles, aircraft or watercraft owned, operated and used or to be used by the Exhibitor directly or indirectly in the performance of the Contract.
+- A. Worker's Compensation Insurance covering all employees of the renter engaged in the contract in accordance with the statutory requirements of the province or territory having jurisdiction over such employees; - B. Comprehensive General Liability Insurance providing for an inclusive limit of not less than \$2,000,000.00 for each occurrence or accident; - (i) Providing for all sums which the renter shall become legally obligated to pay for damages because of bodily injury (including death at any time resulting there from) sustained by any person or persons or because of damage to or destruction of property caused by an occurrence or accident arising out of or related to this rental agreement or any operations carried on in connection with this rental Agreement; - (ii) Including coverage for Participant Injury, Products/Completed Operations, Blanket Contractual, Contractor's Protective, Personal Injury, Contingent Employer's Liability, Broad Form Property Damage, Tenant's Legal Liability and Non-Owned Automobile Liability; - (iii) Including a Cross Liability clause providing that the inclusion of more than one Insured shall not in any way affect the rights of any other Insured hereunder, in respect to any claim, demand, suit or judgment made against any other Insured. - C. Automobile, Aircraft and Watercraft Liability Insurance covering all motor vehicles, aircraft or watercraft owned, operated and used or to be used by the Exhibitor directly or indirectly in the performance of the Contract.
 The Limit of Liability shall not be less than \$2,000,000 inclusive, for loss or damage including personal injuries and death resulting from any one accident or occurrence.

 2.1.
-The City Named As Additional Insured
+The City Named as Additional Insured